MYOB Acumatica Manufacturing - Shop Floor Data Capture

 dies (SMED) for setups, Kanban for pull-based material transactions, and other strategies that work well with ADC.

-MYOB Advanced is an adaptable platform designed for rapid integration to external systems.
+MYOB Acumatica is an adaptable platform designed for rapid integration to external systems.

 PROS: